markshapiro/graphql-db-projection/README.md

 ```

 ## Name of Field in DB called differently
 Custom projections specify absolute paths inside nested project, but don't do recursion on the nested fields like you have by default.
-If only the name of field is called differently in DB but you want to continue project the nested fields, use `@proj(nameInDB: <field name in db>)`:
+If only the name of field is called differently in DB but you want to project the nested fields recursively, use `@proj(nameInDB: <field name in db>)`:

 ```js
 const typeDefs = gql`